 Dams are long-life assets and require continual assessment, monitoring and maintenance.
 Queensland has a good dam safety record, but just like cars, dams need regular checks and maintenance to keep them in good working order.
 The engineering and safety features of cars have improved over time and so too have those of dams.
-Seqwater's Dam Improvement Program is about upgrading our dams in line with the latest engineering standards, while meeting the current Queensland Dam Safety Guidelines.
+Seqwater's Dam Improvement Program is about upgrading our dams in line with the latest engineering standards, while meeting Queensland's current dam safety guidelines.